The non-magical equivalent of a Transformation Sequence

 - In Final Fantasy X, Shiva throws her cloak off as part of her summoning sequence.
 Rather than just disappearing like most Flung Clothing, we see it fall and get caught by Yuna.

-- Mickey Mouse does this in Kingdom Hearts 2, flinging off his black hoodie and revealing his Kingly outfit underneath.
+- Mickey Mouse does this in Kingdom Hearts II, flinging off his black hoodie and revealing his Kingly outfit underneath.
 Amazingly it comes off as awe inspiringly cool, even compared to the previous cutscenes of Squaresoft pretty boys kicking ass.
+This was just after Goofy was hit by a giant boulder.
+The coat coming off, along with Mickey's one-liner made the point very clear; many Heartless were going to die very quickly.
+Riku does it in a later scene, too.

 - Zero does a similar action; throwing away his tattered brown cape as Pantheons find him in the opening to Mega Man Zero 2